-Measuring Success - Survival rate of r new trees Performance Measurements 2014 Actuals 2015 Projections 2016 ecast 1.
+Measuring Success - Survival rate of I new trees Performance Measurements 2014 Actuals 2015 Projections 2016 ecast 1.
 How much did we do?
-Total number of young trees (7 years or less) 1,250 1,250 1,250 2.
+Total number of young trees (7 years or less) 1,250 1,250 1,250 1,250 2.
 How well did we do it?
 Survival rate (%) of new trees planted New metric Story behind the data The City is beginning to track the survival rate of new trees planted as a measure of the success of the process to establish new trees in the City.
-3. Is anyone better off?
-Story behind the data Currently, the City is losing trees nearing the end of the young tree maintenance (watering) program.
+3. Is anyone better off? l Story behind the data Currently, the City is losing trees nearing the end of the young tree maintenance (watering) program.
 For years 1-3 on the establishment program, young trees are watered weekly; years 3-5, watered biweekly; and 5-7 years monthly.
 This program is designed to help trees establish, without water dependency.
 Over the course of 5-7 years, the supplemental watering is reduced in order to 'harden off' the tree and support the tree in developing strong roots, capable of supporting the tree.
 Climate change and water stress is having an effect on our establishment rates.
 Where do we want to go?
 Through species selection, a robust watering program and small tree maintenance, our target is for a 95% survival rate of new trees.

-Measuring Success - Playground Main ntenance Performance Measurements 2014 Actuals 2015 Projections 2016 Forecast 1.
+Measuring Success - Playground Main tenance Performance Measurements 2014 Actuals 2015 Projections 2016 Forecast 1.
 How much did we do?
 Total number of playground maintained 40 40 40 2.
-How well did we do it?
-Total number of playground inspected 480 480 480 Total investment in playground replacement in thousands 283 207 340 inspected monthly i sited weekly for routine n compliance with CS A safety standards.
-Story behind the data The Parks Master Plan initiated in 2015 will provide the opportunity to determine if the City currently has the correct number of playgrounds to meet user needs.
-3. Is anyone better off?
+How well did we do it? • Total number of playground inspected 480 480 480 Total investment in playground replacement in thousands 283 207 340 1 sited weekly for routine n compliance with CSA Story behind the data opportunity to deter Plan initiated in 2015 w mine if the City curren nds to meet user need tly has the correct 3.
+Is anyone better off?
 Story behind the data Playgrounds are an important feature in our communities.
 Having safe, reliable, fun and creative equipment encourages children and families to be active.
-Adult fitness equipment is a new feature that has been installed beside or along with new playgrounds, further encouraging whole families to be active together. , ears.
+Adult fitness equipment is a new feature that has been installed beside or along with new playgrounds, further encouraging whole families to be active together. , ars.
 This would result playground equipment in 3 playgrounds Currently the City is replacing 2 playgrounds per year, which corresponds to a playground replacement schedule of 15 - 20 years.
 To maintain compliance with safety standards, sections of playground equipment are decommissioned when they become unsafe as determined through routine maintenance and inspection.
 Where do we want to go?
 Regular and proactive maintenance is required to ensure that the longer lifecycles are achieved.
 Capital investment into playgrounds will be reviewed and prioritized based on thorough condition assessments that will be completed as part of the asset inventory and condition assessment that is proposed in early 2016.